What happens if I can't pay my Council Tax?

 - Taking money from your wages: If you are working, we can order your employer to take an amount, set by law, from your wage or salary before you are paid.
 Your employer can also charge you a small fee for doing this

-- Taking money from your benefits: If you are in receipt of Income Support or Job Seekers Allowance, we can ask the Department for Works and Pensions to take money from your benefit.
+- Taking money from your benefits: If you are in receipt of Income Support, Job Seekers Allowance or Universal Credit, we can ask the Department for Works and Pensions to take money from your benefit.
 Generally they will only be able to do this if other money is not already being taken.

 Enforcement agents (bailiffs)